-I have designed, written and sometimes coded several applied games, presented here.
+I have designed, written and sometimes coded 30+ applied games since 2014, presented here.
 I have also written a book on applied games in Italian.
 I have worked extensively on games for health, here is an academic publication on Rehabilitation Care, and on various forms of educational games, here is another academic publication: Smartness dimensions in designing collaborative learning activities.
+I have been awarded research grants for games for health by Milan Bicocca University and Don Gnocchi Research Centre Milan for the years 2021-2024, designing and consulting on several applications for chronic non-trasmissible disease therapy.
+I have published a short chapter in the book Game Narrative Kaleidoscope in 2026.

-I have designed (in the sense of game designed), directed and coded (as solo dev in Unity) two commercial games:
+I have designed (in the sense of game designed), directed and coded (as solo dev in Unity) three commercial games:

 In the course of these developments, I have studied and experimented widely with narrative design.
 I consulted on several indie games, and I wrote a character (“Jorge”) for the game Flat Eye.